Business Administration - Advanced Diploma

 ECON 104 Economic Analysis for Small Business is designed to engage students with contemporary global and Canadian issues, and with some of the region's competitive markets.
 Students will survey contemporary news publications and other data sources, analyzing their contents to identify economic concepts and management implications.
 Focus will be on identifying the economic impacts on business resulting from the cloud of seemingly chaotic global events.

-Choose up to five courses from University Arts and Sciences
+Choose up to four courses from University Arts and Sciences

 See the UAS Courses by discipline page for course selections.